tcpdump1/Route53TroubleshootingScripts/README.md

 This is the repository for automating Route53 Health Checks with private resources

 INTRODUCTION

 Problem: Currently, it is not possible to use Route53 to monitor the health status of a private resource (a resource without a public IP address) using TCP and HTTP/HTTPS.
 This is because the health checkers are public and cannot reach private resources in a VPC.

-I built a Cloudformation template consisting of Python functions that can perform TCP, HTTP and HTTPS health checks for private resources in a VPC, over VPN or a DX connection.
+Solution: I built a Cloudformation template consisting of Python functions that can perform TCP, HTTP and HTTPS health checks for private resources in a VPC, over VPN or a DX connection.
 The term "private resource" refers to any resource in a VPC that is not accessible over the internet or a resource in a datacenter.
 This article explains the process involved.
 Using this solution, the user only needs to enter the required parameters and Cloudformation does the magic !

 OVERVIEW

 This solution consists of the following services:

 1) AWS LAMBDA: Using a Python function, depending on the parameters passed in the Cloudformtation template, Lambda performs the TCP/HTTP/HTTPS health check and pushes the metric and logs to Cloudwatch.